If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 Timothy’s worries over looking up information about the morality of playing video games may be based on an obsessive compulsive disorder.
 Allowing him to engage in fear-based web searching could be a never-ending spiral downward into more fear and paranoia.

-For example, if Billy is interested in building model airplanes and can’t bring himself to stop to go out anywhere, that could interfere with plans the family might have to go on an outing.
+For example, if Billy is interested in building model airplanes and can’t bring himself to stop to go out anywhere, that could interfere with family plans.

 Or Leah, a budding piano player might be tempted to practice her skill to the exclusion of everything else.
 A severe enough obsession could not only interfere with family plans, but even discourage healthy habits such as getting enough sleep, eating a healthy diet, and practicing good hygiene.